NervanaSystems/neon/doc/source/loading_data.rst

 (if necessary).
 The module also adds optional functionality for applying transformations (scale, flip, and rotation).

-.. warning:: The old :py:class:`.DataLoader` and :py:class:`.ImageLoader` classes will be deprecated with the upcoming release of neon v2.0.
+.. warning:: The old :py:class:`.DataLoader` and :py:class:`.ImageLoader` classes will be deprecated.
 Documentation for these classes can be found `here <http://neon.nervanasys.com/docs/latest/previous_versions.html#neon-v1-5.4>`_.

+.. warning:: In neon v2.2, we have moved to using a new version of aeon (v1.0+), which has a different manifest format, and also a different API in the provisioned data.
+We have provided a helper script in ``data/convert_manifest.py`` to assist in converting manifest files.
+In addition, by default the data loader object is wrapped with an adapter to convert the data from aeon v1.0 into the format expected the neon examples.
+See: ``AeonDataLoader` in ``data/aeon_shim.py`` and ``data/dataloaderadapter.py`` for more details.

 Quick start guide
 ~~~~~~~~~~~~~~~~~